-Our life might seem rather primitive to our contemporaries – no electricity, cooking over an open fire, running around barefoot a lot, eating wild foods – but we still do use a smartphone (obviously), a motorbike, steel tools, and books.
+Our life might seem rather primitive to our contemporaries in the so-called “developed world” – no electricity, no warm water, cooking over an open fire, running around barefoot a lot, eating wild foods – but we still do use a smartphone (obviously), a motorbike, steel tools, and books.

-We might talk to plants and animals with absolute certainty that they understand us, and firmly believe in plant, animal, river, land, forest, and mountain spirits – but we are still far away from the deep spiritual connection to the environment that characterizes primitive people.
+We might talk to plants and animals with absolute certainty that they understand us, and firmly believe in a variety of plant, animal, river, land, forest, and mountain spirits – but we are still far away from the deep spiritual connection to the environment that characterizes primitive people.

 We might have our own cultural views, beliefs, traditions, rituals, celebrations, and taboos – but we are nowhere close to having developed anything as meaningful, rich and powerful as indigenous people’s cultures that have formed over many millennia.

 We might not appear “primitive” superficially, but the biggest schism between us and “regular folks” is a subliminal ideological one.
 We don’t look like primitive people, but we identify more readily with them and their worldview than with any part of the disturbingly disconnected and alienated culture that surrounds us.

 While us using the few gadgets and tools listed above might seem hypocritical at first, we do not actively support or perpetuate the system that produces those things, nor do we strive to preserve any part of it in case the chain of supply breaks or the grid goes down.
 We know we will be just fine without smartphones and motorbikes when global civilization finally collapses under its own weight.

 Using the term “primitive” to describe the permacultural techniques we develop does not mean that we consider ourselves “primitive people”, nor does it mean that you have to be “primitive” to practice it.